martinleggewie/visual-tips-for-creating-schematic-diagrams/README.md

 * the black text is now closer to the luminosity value of the fill colors, and
 * the grey color of the borders and arrows is now closer to the white background color.

-In principle we should always use white as the fill color of boxes when we have black as the color for the borders around the boxes.
+In principle, we should always use white as the fill color of boxes when we have black as the color for the borders around the boxes.
-But
+But:

-* we might need different fill colors in the same diagram because fill color is one major visual aspect we can use to express different values for the same type of system attribute, and
+* We might need different fill colors in the same diagram because fill color is one major visual aspect we can use to express different values for the same type of system attribute, and
 * we also have white as the background color.
-If all the boxes are white, as well as the background, then again it might become a little bit difficult to separate everything.
+If all the boxes are white, as well as the background, then again it might become a bit difficult to separate everything.

 ## Canvas